Jack-Grogan/DEMToolbox/README.md

 simulations.
 Performance optimisations have tried to be attained where possible through use of [numpy](https://numpy.org/) whos core is written in optimised C code.
 Often users will want to apply this libraries functionality to many simulation output files.
-This problem is "Embarrassingly parrallel" and can be sped up using `ProcesssPoolExecutor` from [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html).
+This problem is "embarrassingly parrallel" and can be sped up using `ProcesssPoolExecutor` from [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html).

 ## Getting Started